Drewpayton/Drewpayton/README.md

 - 👋 Hi, I’m @Drewpayton
 - 👀 I’m interested in being a Software Engineer
-- 🌱 I’m currently learning enhancing my full stack developer skills
+- 🌱 I’m currently learning to enhance my Back-end developer skills
 - 📫 How to reach me, you can reach me via email @ drewpayton18@gmail.com

 <!---